 Divinity War Worlds: Xahna

-Xahnans are willing to sacrifice individual freedom for collective safety.
-They also have a deep connection with the environment, and have persisted in a steam-era technology level for centuries.
+Xahnans have a strong sense of the common good and a deep work ethic.
+They are willing to sacrifice individual freedom for collective safety.
+They also have a deep connection with the environment, as well as “the veil”, which humans can’t even sense at all.

-Xahnans look similar to humans in appearance, save their partially webbed fingers and the three feather-like tufts of bundled hair behind their ears called sifa.
+Xahnans look similar to humans in appearance, save their partially webbed fingers and the three feather-like tufts behind their ears.

 Xahnan adepts have a unique access to the power of the creator through gaps in the veil of creation.
 By trading their own willpower, these adepts can force their will on the objects, animals, people, or chemicals around them.
 The adepts have varied abilities ranging from feeling or suggesting the emotions and thoughts of others to altering the forces of nature.
 Partly as a result of the tremendous power of their supernatural abilities, Xahnan technology has progressed relatively slowly, remaining at steam-era levels for centuries.

 On their quest to reach the Prime Star and discover the mysteries of the creator, the Believers were the first to locate Xahna.
 After refusing to share the location of Xahna with the powerful corporate conglomerate known as ASP, their enemy declared an interplanetary extermination order on Believers and anyone who harbored them.
 The hammer fell first on the planet Avalon, where the Believer fleet was lucky to escape.
 They headed for the last possible safe haven in the galaxy: Xahna, the ninth planet.

 Xahna held a surprise greater they could have ever expected.